Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 If you liked this checkout [how each Enneagram type approaches a first date](/blog/enneagram/enneagram-types-on-a-first-date)

 Also, sign up and join 9takes below ⬇️.
-Of course you are free to decline but we are there is so much more to explore. 🚀
+Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>